GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (184) .md

 **At Higher Tiers**: When cast at 4th tier or higher, in addition to the above noted benefit, the spell gains one of the following advantages for each tier beyond minimum
 * The duration is increased by 1 minute.
-* The range of dim light produced is increased by 1.
+* The range of dim light produced is increased by 1 yard.
+* The range of the dim light produced is reduced by 1 yard.
 * The range of the light amplification is increased by 1.
+* The range of the light amplification is reduced by 1.5 yards.

 **Critical Failure**: You wrap yourself in blinding light.
 As long as you have spell sickness, you are blind.
 Additionally, you put out bright light for 1 yard, fair light 1 yard betond that, and dim light for a number of yards beyond that equal to the spell's tier.
 This lasts for a number of minutes equal to the spell's tier.